A Day Without Rain: Release

 A Day Without Rain received a launch party at Somerset House in London on 19 October 2000, where guests received a promotional CD of the album containing a personal organiser and a handmade frontispiece.
 It was released in the UK on 20 November 2000 on Warner Music.
 Its North American release followed on 21 November on Reprise Records.
-In the US, Reprise promoted A Day Without Rain through a campaign that involved E-cards and Amazon.com pages with 30-second snippets of "Only Time", exclusive displays offered at select retail stores, and a dedicated section of the label's web page to the album.
+In the US, Reprise promoted A Day Without Rain with an Internet-driven campaign that involved E-cards and Amazon.com pages with 30-second snippets of "Only Time", exclusive displays offered at select retail stores, and a dedicated section of the label's web page to the album.
 It went on to reach, before the 11 September attacks, an initial peak of No. 17 on the US Billboard 200 in December 2000 and No. 6 on the UK Albums Chart.

-"Only Time" was released as the album's lead single.
-A promotional edition was shipped to Adult Contemporary radio stations, and the song premiered on the Delilah radio show on 24 October 2000.
-Its music video, directed by Graham Fink, was distributed to various music television networks from 31 October 2000.
+"Only Time" was released as the album's lead single on 6 November 2000 in the United States and on 13 November 2000 in the United Kingdom.
+A promotional edition was shipped to adult contemporary radio stations across the US on 24 October, and the song premiered on the nationally-syndicated radio show Delilah on the same day.
+Its music video, directed by Graham Fink, was distributed to various music television networks from 31 October.
 The song gained nationwide radio airplay following its use in an episode of the drama series Providence and the soundtrack to Sweet November (2001).
 By October 2001, the single had spent 43 weeks at No. 1 on the Billboard New Age chart.
 The song, in April 2001, was remixed without authorisation with added electronic dance beats and keyboards by the Swiss American Federation (S.A.F.), a group formed of Los Angeles-based radio DJ and producer Christian Burkholder, a longtime Enya fan, and Marc Dold.
 The song received radio airplay in Los Angeles before it spread to stations across the country.
 When the song aired on WHTZ in New York City in June, other stations followed suit, which led to Burkholder being contacted by Nicky and Enya, who approved his remix.
-The second single released from A Day Without Rain, "Wild Child", was released in December 2001.
+The second single released from A Day Without Rain, "Wild Child", was issued on 19 March 2001.
 It charted on the Billboard Adult Contemporary chart with a peak of No. 12.
 Its B-side, "Midnight Blue", is originally an instrumental that was extended with added vocals.
 It was then renamed as the title track for Enya's album And Winter Came...
 (2008).

 In 2001, the album won Best International Pop Albums of the Year at the Japan Gold Disc Awards.
 In 2002, it won a Grammy Award for Best New Age Album.